 9) How do I pay for this?

 When Dynasplint Systems, Inc. (DSI) receives an order for a Dynasplint System from your physician, a DSI colleague will contact your insurance company to verify coverage.
 Most insurance companies cover a portion of the monthly cost for many Dynasplint Systems.
 Once your benefits have been verified, your local DSI Sales Consultant will contact you to discuss your specific coverage.
 During this conversation, you will be informed of the portion of the charges that your insurance company is expected to cover and the remaining percentage which will be your responsibility.
-If you have coverage through more than one health insurance plan, such as Medicare and a supplemental insurance plan, you should have little to no out-of-pocket costs for the use of a Dynasplint System.

 10) How can I differentiate between the mail I am receiving from Dynasplint Systems, Inc.?

 Now that you have been prescribed a Dynasplint from your doctor, your benefits have been confirmed and we have verified your insurance coverage.
 You can expect to receive a one-time welcome letter and one ongoing peice of mail, an invoice.